iso8859/vcpkg-boost/README.md

 I wanted to link boost in static and build x86 and x64 versions in debug and release

 vcpkg install boost:x86-windows-static

 vcpkg install boost:x64-windows-static

 And now the problems begins

-Why vcpkg build boost with Visual Studio 2015, VS2017 is installed?
+Why vcpkg build boost with Visual Studio 2015, VS2017 is installed on my machine?
 Generated boost lib contains -vc140- in file name

 Why "vcpkg.exe integrate install" does nothing?